 We left Nantucket in choppy seas with overcast skies.
-The wind was kicking up (which also means choppier seas!), and expected to increase, so we were glad to get into Edgartown and grab a mooring ball in beautiful Katama Bay.
-Thankfully, it was only a 3 hour run (cruise, tour?).
+The wind was kicking up (which equals a choppier, bouncier sea!), and expected to increase, so we were glad to get into Edgartown and grab a mooring ball in beautiful Katama Bay.
+Thankfully, it was only a 3 hour run (cruise/tour?).

 Beyond the light to your left is Chappaquidick Point with the constant ferry traffic across the harbor.
 In the mooring field you are surrounded by beautiful boats and homes, with Edgartown on one side and Chappaquidick on the other.